How can we help?

 Many community admins choose to use the URL of the root domain here or a link to the marketing site for the community.

-Default Sign Up Page
+Default Sign Up Link

 If nothing is selected here, visitors of your custom domain will only be able to log in to your community.
 By adding a custom landing page, anyone that visits your home page will see a sign up option as well, meaning non-members can sign up and existing members can log in.

-If the sign up page you choose also has a custom landing page enabled and configured, that will display and serve as a marketing page for your community, amping up the experience for visitors.
+If the sign up link you choose also has a custom landing page enabled and configured, that will display and serve as a marketing page for your community, amping up the experience for visitors.

 Was this article helpful?